alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/intro.md

 image: "images/post/ruby/ruby-series/30-coding-challenges-in-30-days.png"

 # meta description
-description: "We're going to have some fun by solving 30 Coding Challenges using Ruby for folks who are just getting started and folks who just want to have fun in preparing themselves for coding interviews"
+description: "We're going to have some fun by solving 30 Ruby Coding Challenges in 30 Days for folks who are just getting started and folks who just want to have fun in preparing themselves for coding interviews"

 # taxonomies
 categories: